Improvements for mlrose applied to the Traveling Salesperson Problem: hca

 While vanilla \gls{hca} is a simple optimization technique, various improvements are known in the literature to overcome different shortcomings, see \cite{russel2010} for an overview.
 First of all, \gls{hca} gets stuck in local optima.
-While this is no issue for convex (minimization) problems, the magnitude of this issue increases with the number of local optima and their respective sizes of the associated basins, i.e., the set of points from which \gls{hca} ends up in a given local optimum, see also \cite{hernando_hill-climbing_2018}.
-For \gls{tsp} this is an issue and the \textit{mlrose} implementation provides a restart mechanism to mitigate this.
-A loosely related issue is the presence of ridges where local optima are sort of arranged at a string.
+To mitigate this issue, the \textit{mlrose} implementation provides a restart mechanism.
 A second well-known issue for \gls{hca} is the existence of plateaus, i.e., subregions of the domain where the fitness function is constant such that \gls{hca} is no uphill direction.
-A mitigation to this issue is to allow a certain number of sideways moves \cite{russel2010} to cross the plateau for the lucky case that an uphill direction does indeed exist at the boundary of the plateau.
-No such mechanism is implemented in \textit{mlrose}.
-On the other hand, for \gls{tsp} it is very unlikely that the best neighbor $\pi'$ of a permutation $\pi$ would have the same fitness (tour length) although $\pi$ and $\pi'$ differ by a transposition.
-That is, it is unlikely that the tour length stays the same after swapping two locations.
+Allowing a certain number of sideways moves \cite{russel2010} would mitigate this issue, while no such mechanism is implemented in \textit{mlrose}.